HL7/hl7.github.io/_docs/05_validator_wrapper-04-configuring.md

 description='an http/https host name'
 default-value='0.0.0.0' %}

-Sets the host for the ktor server when in `dev` mode.
+Sets the host for the ktor server when run in the `dev` environment.

 {% include env-variable.md
 name='KTOR_DEPLOYMENT_DEV_PORT'
 description='an http/https port number'
 default-value='8082' %}

-Sets the port for the ktor server when in `dev` mode.
+Sets the port for the ktor server when run in the `dev` environment.

 {% include env-variable.md
 name='KTOR_DEPLOYMENT_PROD_HOST'
 description='an http/https host name'
 default-value='0.0.0.0' %}

-Sets the host for the ktor server when in `prod` mode.
+Sets the host for the ktor server when run in the `prod` environment.

 {% include env-variable.md
 name='KTOR_DEPLOYMENT_PROD_PORT'
 description='an http/https port number'
 default-value='3500' %}

-Sets the port for the ktor server when in `prod` mode.
+Sets the port for the ktor server when run in the `prod` environment.

 ### Session Caching

-When users submit a validation, a validation engine is created and persisted in the session cache.
-If the user submits more data for validation, and their options are unchanged, the cache provides the engine instead of creating a new one.
+When users submit a validation, a validation engine is created and persisted in memory in the session cache.
+If the user submits more data for validation and their options are unchanged, the cache provides this existing engine instead of creating a new one.

+The following environment variables configure aspects of session caching behaviour.

 {% include env-variable.md
 name='SESSION_CACHE_IMPLEMENTATION'